Public Benefit Flying Three-Letter Designator "CMF"

 COMPASSION must not be used for routine personal, business, or commercial flights.
 COMPASSION must not be used for positioning or ferry flights during the times of flight an actual public benefit flying mission is not being conducted; EXCEPT that it may be used when there is a demonstrable need for appropriate (but not priority) handling by ATC.
 Such need might be to complete in a timely fashion a subsequent public benefit flight mission.
 COMPASSION must not be used for flights other than those defined in this document unless permission is obtained beforehand from the Air Care Alliance or the Federal Aviation Administration.
 See AC 120-26H paragraph 11.a.
 COMPASSION must not be used for flights within the United States of third party foreign registered aircraft.

 These instructions are demonstrated in the examples below.
 Pilots must file any desired flight plan using all normal procedures, with the following two differences:

-2) In the REMARKS block the pilot should enter, separated by spaces, first the word COMPASSION followed by the full registration (tail) number of the aircraft, followed by the full name of the public benefit flying organization (if any), and then any other remarks.
+2) In the REMARKS block the pilot should enter, separated by spaces, first the word COMPASSION followed by the full registration (tail) number of the aircraft, followed by the full name of the public benefit flying organization, and then any other remarks.

-Example for pilot flying for Volunteer Fliers: COMPASSION N7371G VOLUNTEER FLIERS [ Using correct format for ICAO Remarks block ]
+Example for pilot flying for Volunteer Fliers whose tail number is N1234: COMPASSION N1234 VOLUNTEER FLIERS [ Using correct format for ICAO Remarks block ]

 Normally pilots will identify themselves to ATC on initial call-up using the word COMPASSION and the assigned numbers as shown in the flight plan:

-The new call sign COMPASSION is now available to identify the nature of public benefit flying missions and would normally be used for most volunteer-flown service missions.
+The call sign COMPASSION is available to identify the nature of public benefit flying missions and would normally be used for most volunteer-flown service missions.